Building an Effective Marketing Strategy: The Foundation

 When you build your marketing plan around your goals, the tasks, growth cycle and results become clear from the beginning.

-Target Audience: Who do you want to attract?
+Target Audience: Who do you want to attract with this marketing strategy?

 After establishing how you will show up in the marketplace (aka branding) and what your goals are for your business the next step in establishing an effective marketing plan foundation is identifying your target audience.